0x30c4/Yt-Player/README.md

 ![why!](https://media.giphy.com/media/5QP2SaG7TlBjH0mbo5/giphy.gif)

 # 🟢 Reason
-### 🟩 And the firstly is Yt-Player is Free and Youtube Music is Not!
+### 🟩 Firstly is Yt-Player is Free and Youtube Music is Not!
 ### 🟩 Second, Youtube Music is not available in Bangladesh
 ### 🟩 Third, I can!
 ![I can](https://gifimage.net/wp-content/uploads/2017/09/because-i-can-gif-2.gif)